Manage VM Clusters

 Increase or decrease the ECPUs, memory or storage available to a VM cluster in Oracle Exadata Database Service on Exascale Infrastructure - To add SSH keys to a VM cluster

-Review the health status of a VM cluster virtual machine. - Using the Console to Move a VM Cluster to Another Compartment
+Review the health status of a VM cluster virtual machine. - To Create a Snapshot of Virtual Machines

 To change the compartment that contains your VM cluster on Oracle Exadata Database Service on Exascale Infrastructure, use this procedure. - To change the VM cluster display name